folio-org/docs/content/en/docs/Settings/Settings_licenses/Settings_licenses.md

 Terms are the terms of use that define what you can or cannot do with the content associated with the license.

 There are two types of terms you can create in FOLIO: primary and optional.
 Primary terms appear on every license record by default.
 Optional terms can be added on a license-by-license basis.
+Primary terms will sort above optional terms even if an optional term is weighted higher.

 ### Creating a term